DevExpress-Examples/wpf-mvvm-behaviors-currentwindowserializationbehavior/Readme.md

 # WPF MVVM Framework - Serialize/Deserialize a View's Size and State with LayoutSerializationService and CurrentWindowSerializationBehavior

 The [CurrentWindowSerializationBehavior](https://docs.devexpress.com/WPF/DevExpress.Mvvm.UI.CurrentWindowSerializationBehavior) allows you to serialize/deserialize settings (size and state) of the associated view (or window).

-The [CurrentWindowSerializationBehavior](https://docs.devexpress.com/WPF/DevExpress.Mvvm.UI.CurrentWindowSerializationBehavior) uses the [LayoutSerializationService](https://docs.devexpress.com/WPF/114419/mvvm-framework/services/predefined-set/layoutserializationservice) to serialize/deserialize a view's settings.
+The behavior uses the [LayoutSerializationService](https://docs.devexpress.com/WPF/114419/mvvm-framework/services/predefined-set/layoutserializationservice) to serialize/deserialize a view's settings.

 To save/restore view settings, assign the **CurrentWindowSerializationBehavior** to the view and invoke the [Serialize](https://docs.devexpress.com/WPF/DevExpress.Mvvm.UI.LayoutSerializationService.Serialize)/[Deserialize](https://docs.devexpress.com/WPF/DevExpress.Mvvm.UI.LayoutSerializationService.Deserialize(System.String)) methods in the [Initialized](https://docs.devexpress.com/WPF/System.Windows.FrameworkElement.Initialized) event hander.